gloriabenoit/DNAnexus-GWAS/docs/input.md

 We could use our [phenotype extraction script](#phenotype), but it appears to constantly end in a [`BadJSONInReply` error](http://autodoc.dnanexus.com/bindings/python/current/_modules/dxpy/exceptions.html).
 We have found a [community post by Alex Shemy](https://community.dnanexus.com/s/question/0D582000000PW3bCAG/endtoendgwasphewasgwasphenotypesamplesqcipynb) which seems to encounter the same problem as us.
 However, it highlights that not everyone encounters this error, and our script might work on your machine.

 In any case, we provide the following script which will extract exactly what we want and bypass the error.
-We will use 20 variables as covariates: the first 18 PCA components, the sex ([31](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=31)) and the age ([21003](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21003)) of individuals.
-However, you can extract whatever you want as covariates.
+We will use 18 variables as covariates: the first 16 PCA components, the sex (data field [31](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=31)) and the age (data field [21003](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21003)) of individuals.

+You can extract whatever you want as covariates.
+However, we have chosen to keep only the first 16 PCA components, following a [study by Privé *et al.* in 2020](https://academic.oup.com/bioinformatics/article/36/16/4449/5838185) which indicates other components capture complex LD structure rather than population structure.

 More information on covariates files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#covar) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#covariate-file-format) for regenie.